flo-schu/peek/README.md

 then the image thumbnails have to be checked and the correct id has to be added in a second column next to the error list (qr_errors.txt).
-Don't add column names upload the list again to `/work/schunckf/nanocosm/data/qr/qrcorrections.csv` and execute `python /home/schunckf/projects/nanocosm/src/qrcorrect.py /work/schunckf/nanocosm/data/qr/$DATE/qr_corrections.csv`
+Don't add column names upload the list again to `/work/schunckf/nanocosm/data/qr/$DATE/qr_corrections.csv` and execute `source src/shell/apply_qr_corrections.sh > /work/schunckf/nanocosm/data/qr/log.txt`

-finally delete empty directories
-`find /work/schunckf/nanocosm/data/pics/ -empty -type d -delete -print`

 check if any errors are still present.
-There should be none after 20201207 `find /work/schunckf/nanocosm/data/pics/*/999/ -type f -name "*.tiff" -print`
+There should be none after 20201207 `cat /work/schunckf/data/qr/qr_errors_unresolved.txt`

 ### check if jobs were successful